The name PureCycle Technologies Inc. (PCT) should be kept on your radar - The Dwinnex

-As of close of business last night, PureCycle Technologies Inc.’s stock clocked out at $6.53, up 7.22% from its previous closing price of $6.09.
-In other words, the price has increased by $+0.44 from its previous closing price.
-On the day, 1348647 shares were traded.
-PCT stock price reached its highest trading level at $6.56 during the session, while it also had its lowest trading level at $5.70.
+In the latest session, PureCycle Technologies Inc. (NASDAQ: PCT) closed at $6.35 up 1.60% from its previous closing price of $6.25.
+In other words, the price has increased by $+0.10 from its previous closing price.
+On the day, 804012 shares were traded.
+PCT stock price reached its highest trading level at $6.45 during the session, while it also had its lowest trading level at $6.16.

 Sponsored